 During the first two years a great deal has been achieved:

-- An awareness campaign in relation to careful driving on Forest roads was run in Autumn 2017.
+- An awareness campaign to promote careful driving on Forest roads was run in Autumn 2017.
 The #add3minutes campaign had two key messages: ‘40 is too fast in the dark’ and ‘always be animal aware’.
-This was developed in partnership with other members of the Animal Accident Reduction Group and was a coordinated effort to raise awareness.
-Lessons learned from the 2017 campaign will help inform the Autumn 2018 campaign
+This was developed in partnership with other members of the Animal Accident Reduction Group and was a coordinated effort to raise awareness

-The long term legacy is improved public awareness of role of commoning and the essential contribution that it makes to the New Forest.
-By monitoring the effectiveness of the different methods used, it is also hoped future campaigns will be increasingly effective.
+It’s hoped that people will become more aware of their actions and recognise the of role of commoning and the essential contribution it makes to the New Forest.
+By monitoring the effectiveness of the different methods used, future campaigns will be increasingly effective.

 Jo Ivey – Commoners Defence Association